Alisa Kresge

 Alisa Kresge (born April 1, 1985) is an American basketball coach and former player.
-She is the head coach of the Vermont Catamounts women's basketball team.
+She is the head coach of the Richmond Spiders women's basketball team.
+From 2018 to 2026, she coached for Vermont.

 Playing career

 Raised in Holmdel Township, New Jersey, Kresge played prep basketball at Red Bank Catholic High School.

 Kresge played at Marist where she was part of four MAAC regular-season title teams, and three MAAC tournament championship teams.
 With the Red Foxes, Kresge made three NCAA tournament appearances as a player, culminating in a Sweet 16 appearance in 2007.
 She graduated as the school's all-time leader in assists with 596, and second all-time in steals with 222.